PrestaShop/docs/src/content/1.7/testing/how-to-launch-tests.md

 If you want to display the browser, remove the `--headless` argument from webdriver.io configuration file.
 {{% /notice %}}

+Find out more in the [StarterTheme tests Readme file](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/Selenium/README.md).

 ## Executing the Functional End-to-End (E2E) test suites

-This is thoroughly explained in the [Readme file](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/E2E/README.md).
+This is thoroughly explained in the [E2E tests Readme file](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/E2E/README.md).